 Weather is the quintessential superficial conversation topic.
 In Southern California, where I lived for many years, there’s not much to say about it.
 Sunny today, sunny tomorrow, sunny next week.
 Here in the Pacific Northwest, the weather is more varied, and certainly more discussed.
 When I first told friends about my plans for moving, once they got over their excitement about all things Portlandia, they’d invariably ask, “But what about the weather?”
 I was concerned too.
 My visits were frequent but short, and I always returned to my sunny beachside paradise.

 A lot of time and money later, we gained a new vocabulary and understanding of sump pumps, French drains, permeable landscaping and “atmospheric rivers.”
-This year was to test those new drainage systems, but there’s been remarkably little rain, and the basement remains dry.
+This was going to be the year to test those new drainage systems, but there’s been remarkably little rain, and the basement remains dry.
 For now.

 We’d been told, “It only snows a few days a year,” but last winter we had two week-long snow storms.
 The novelty and excitement of beautifully quiet snow days mostly outweighed the challenges, and later, everyone swapped stories about their adventures.